 12.3 Remedy.

 Owner shall promptly give notice to Contractor of the discovery during the Warranty Period of any breach of Contractor’s Warranties under Section 12.1.
-Contractor, on an expedited basis if so requested by Owner, shall correct or replace the defective Work as a Reimbursable Cost unless the Work was initially performed on a fixed price basis and in that event corrective work shall be performed at Contractor’s expense.
+Contractor, on an expedited basis if so requested by Owner, shall correct or replace the defective Work as a Reimbursable Cost.
 Promptly after receipt by Contractor of such notice, Contractor and Owner shall agree upon a schedule for Contractor’s performance of its warranty obligations which will allow Contractor to complete such work within a reasonable period of time without unreasonably interfering with the operation of the Facility.
 Owner shall provide Contractor with full and free access to the Facility to perform such warranty obligations in accordance with such schedule.
 Any change to the Work that would alter the Scope of Work or the Specifications may be made only with prior written approval of Owner in accordance with the terms of Article 6.
 The remedies of Owner under this Section 12.3 and Section 16.1.2.3 are the exclusive remedies of Owner arising out of the Warranties set forth in Section 12.1 and any remedies to which Owner would otherwise be entitled at law arising out of such Warranties are hereby excluded.

 12.4 Equipment Warranties.